mmondics/openshift-intro/README.md

     You are now logged into the cluster via the `oc` CLI, and you are told which project you are using.

-    If you’re in a project other than your own `userNN-project`, use the following command to move into it: `oc project userNN-project`, where `NN` is your user number.
+    If you’re in a project other than your own `zcxwsNN-project`, use the following command to move into it: `oc project zcxwsNN-project`, where `NN` is your user number.

 ## Exploring the `oc` CLI